lindseystead/SmartSheetConnect/README.md

 - Validates and stores submissions in Google Sheets
 - Sends email notifications via Gmail API
-- Posts notifications to Slack (optional)
+- Posts notifications to Slack channel
 - Includes spam protection and rate limiting
 - **Automatically manages spreadsheets** – creates and reuses the same one for all submissions
 - **Zero manual setup** – all leads are logged automatically